lindngo/shopping-trends/README.md

 ![image](https://user-images.githubusercontent.com/63205351/231301471-77d719dd-386b-42c1-a2b2-53cbd14d88f5.png)

-Initially, I used a dendrogram to determine the number of clusters present.
+Initially, I used a dendrogram to determine the number of possible clusters present.
 As seen in the above graph, there are 3 or 5 clusters.
 Because there could be two choices, I will later determine the optimal number of clusters needed for my analysis.
 In this case, I moved forward with 5 clusters.

 ![image](https://user-images.githubusercontent.com/63205351/231301497-5c26f26a-2172-446a-b750-32973da4228e.png)